 Girls Inc. received a major boost in the early 1980s when we joined forces with other girls’ organizations to successfully lobby the local United Way to increase its funding for girls.
 In 1994, we expanded into Oakland and changed our name to Girls Incorporated of Alameda County to better reflect the community we serve.

 - 1997 – 2009: BUILDING THE PROGRAM CONTINUUM

 In 1997, Girls Inc. recognized the need for a continuum of programs to meet girls’ needs as they grew.
 In 1998, we adopted our current mission: “To inspire all girls to be strong, smart, and bold.”
 Pathways began delivering services in schools in 1999, and that same year we developed GIRLStart, our acclaimed literacy program for early elementary girls.
 In 2005, we partnered with SRI International to develop the Build IT curriculum to empower middle school girls to explore technology and design.
 Both GIRLStart and Build IT are among our programs that have been replicated across the nation.

 - 2010 – PRESENT

 In 2010, Girls Inc. was honored by the Clinton Global Initiative as one of the “Commitments to Empower Girls and Women.”
 After a successful three-year capital campaign that raised $11.4 million, we opened the new Girls Inc. Simpson Center for Girls in 2013 and moved our headquarters to downtown Oakland.
+In April 2021, Pathways Counseling Center left Girls Inc. of Alameda County.
+Girls Inc. remains committed to providing support to staff, girls, and their families.
 Today, we provide a continuum of life-changing programs and counseling services in our Simpson Center for Girls and across more than 20 schools and satellite centers throughout Alameda County.
 We continue to believe in the power of girls.